-Workshops and other engagement activities together with our partners: UN Environment Program Finance Initiative (UNEP-FI), WWF Singapore, Inter-American Development Bank (IDB), UN Principles for Responsible Investment (UNPRI), the Mexican Green Finance Committee (CCFV in Spanish), and the Asia Sustainable Finance Initiative (ASFI).
+This workstream spans training, workshops, and other capacity building activities together with our partners: UN Environment Program Finance Initiative (UNEP-FI), WWF Malaysia, WWF Singapore, Inter-American Development Bank (IDB), Principles for Responsible Investment (PRI), the Mexican Green Finance Committee (CCFV in Spanish), WayCarbon, and the Asia Sustainable Finance Initiative (ASFI).
+In 2021, 2DII won several new grants in this area:

 Portfolio assessment partnerships